 The questionnaire determines if during the office-based medical provider visit the person actually saw the provider or talked to the provider on the telephone (SEETLKPV).
-It also establishes whether the person saw or spoke to a medical doctor or not (SEEDOC).
-If the person did not see a physician (i.e., a medical doctor), the respondent was asked to identify the type of medical person seen (MEDPTYPE).
+Also, the questionnaire establishes the kind of place the person saw the medical provider (MVPLACE).
+One of the answer categories for the variable MVPLACE is "Laboratory/X-Ray Facility".
+The importance of laboratory and x-ray events in relation to the creation of office-based medical provider events is discussed above in section 2.0.
+The questionnaire also establishes whether the person saw or spoke to a medical doctor (SEEDOC).
+If during the medical visit the patient did not see a specialty doctor (DRSPLTY), or, if the person did not see a physician (i.e., a medical doctor), the respondent was asked to identify the type of medical person seen (MEDPTYPE).
 Whether or not any medical doctors worked at the visit location (DOCATLOC), the type of care the person received (VSTCTGRY), and whether or not the visit or telephone call was related to a specific condition (VSTRELCN) were also determined.